-Assessment Assignment - You will create an assessment which accurately reflects the chosen math standard.
-The assessment must include a pre-assessment, check point assessment, and post-assessment.
-Assessment must be submitted and reviewed by the professor before the lesson plan is created.
+Assessment Assignment- You will individually create assessments which accurately reflect the chosen math standard.
+The assessments include a pre-assessment, checkpoint assessment, and post-assessment.
+Assessments must be submitted and reviewed by the professor before the lesson plan is created.